mikeagun/concat/README.md

   - token-threaded bytecode VM instead of stack of heavy structs using function-dispatch (was easy to debug, but lots of overhead) *DONE*
   - macros to help avoid repitition of the important lists (opcodes, exceptions, type handlers) *DONE*
   - reduce redundant argument checking, and confirm all arguments are checked once *WIP, mostly done*
+  - write complete documentation for new vm and val interface *WIP*
   - new round of profiling
   - break the "purity" of the loop natives to allow hiding args under loop on the work-stack instead of shuffling to the stack and back on every loop
 2. Finish comprehensive test suite